 5. Hydration & fuel

 Dehydration and skipped meals masquerade as fatigue, brain fog, and low mood.
 Keep water in sight and eat regularly enough that your brain has steady fuel.
-(For the food side, see our ADHD & Nutrition basics and low-effort meals guides.)
+Protein-forward options you don’t have to cook — yoghurt, cheese, nuts, tinned fish, a rotisserie chicken — beat an ambitious meal plan you’ll abandon by Wednesday.

 Pick the one basic that sounds easiest — not the one that sounds most “impressive.”
 Easy is what survives a bad week, and surviving bad weeks is the whole game.